 - Or Google Analytics or the web analytics tool of your choice!

 *You’d be surprised by how many people click on your email signature.
-You may work on creating an email of rich content filled with calls to action, but then the recipient may want to simply click on your webpage to check your business out for themselves.
+You may create an email of rich content filled with calls to action, but then the recipient may want to click on your webpage to check your business out for themselves.

 Don’t know exactly how you want to format your official signature?
 Try out one of Xink’s more than 45 out-of-the-box email signature templates or create and reuse one of your own.